Vocal Exercises for Worship Team

 Breath Control for Worship: Long Note Preparation

-Train for sustained phrases in songs like Oceans and Goodness of God.
-Worship-specific breath training.
+The sustained hiss exercise trains the breath control you need for long worship phrases in songs like Oceans and Goodness of God.

 Browse All Topics